-The governors want to promote a healthy, positive atmosphere in which RSE can take place.
+The Local Governing Body want to promote a healthy, positive atmosphere in which RSE can take place.
 They want to ensure that pupils can ask questions freely, be confident that their questions will be answered, and be sure that they will be free from bullying or harassment from other children and young people.